Sounding: Ringing Rocks County Park – PA

 Stone Music: Geology Sounding

-Last June, 14 I met up with Ed Ruchalski from Syracuse at 8:00 AM to perform and experiment in the football size and mysterious seven acre field of boulders located appropriately named Ringing Rock State Park, PA.
+Last June, 14 I met up with Ed Ruchalski from Syracuse at 8:00 AM to perform and experiment in the football size and mysterious seven acre field of boulders located appropriately named Ringing Rocks County Park, PA.
 We knew one another through a radio project called art@radio that I started in 1999 that ended around 2011.

-Photograph by Ruchalski of Bradley swinging the DIY bull-roarer.
+Photograph by Ruchalski of Bradley swinging the DIY buzz-roarer.

 We created rhythmic structures that other sounds were integrated from various instruments we carried with us out into the park.
 There were moments when we would be subtle and the birds would add their chorus lines with our sounds and visa versa.
 Several times Ed was performing on the rocks with wooden drumsticks and the red bellied wood pecker not far from us was drumming on a dying tree seeking insects, overhead I was swinging the bull-roarer device.

-Several of the instruments we used; bells, DIY bull-roarer, triangle, pan pipes, found objects, Brazilian whistle, besides hitting the boulders with steel tools and drumsticks.
+Several of the instruments we used; bells, DIY bull-roarer or as Ed called it a “buzzroarer,” triangle, pan pipes, found objects, Brazilian whistle, old telephone bells, besides hitting the boulders with steel tools and wooden drumsticks.

 We virtually were the only visitors to the park until about 10:45 when other pedestrian performers with steel mallets showed up banging away creating erratic rhythmic pattens over their own loud voices.